madve2/dance-of-bullets/DoB/ReadMe.txt

 You can find some pointers until I write a proper documentation here: https://github.com/madve2/dance-of-bullets#making-your-own-levels

-If you made something cool I'd be super glad to hear about it – in the comments below, or any other location you find appropriate!
+If you made something cool I'd be super glad to hear about it – in the comments at https://madve2.itch.io/dance-of-bullets, or any other location you find appropriate!